-Melanie Pilcher, policy and standards manager at the Pre-school Learning Alliance, outlines the importance of maintaining a comprehensive health and safety policy…
+Melanie Pilcher, quality and standards manager at the Early Years Alliance, outlines the importance of maintaining a comprehensive health and safety policy…

-The provider’s health and safety policy should contain reference to the procedures that the setting has in place, which may include the following:
+Your health and safety policy should contain reference to the procedures that your setting has in place, which may include, but are not limited to, the following:

 ● Risk assessment

 ● Premises, including fires safety and hygiene requirements

 ● Food and drink, including hygienic preparation and storage, and managing allergies

 ● Reporting Injuries, Diseases and Dangerous Occurrences (RIDDOR) events